lucia-auth/lucia/documentation/collection/main/reference/adapters/database-model.md

 ## `user`

 The `user` table stores the users.
 The `[any]` column represents the any number of columns you can add to store additional user attributes.
-Refer to [Store user attributes](/learn/basics/store-user-attributes). `id` should hold minimum of 15 chars for the default configuration.
+Refer to [User attributes](/learn/basics/user-attributes). `id` should hold minimum of 15 chars for the default configuration.

 | name  | type                   | unique | description                                       |
 | ----- | ---------------------- | ------ | ------------------------------------------------- |